← All Blogs

 EDP’s mission focuses on children who often:

-- Come from impoverished farming families
+• Come from impoverished farming families with minimal access to specialized education and resources

 Through virtual team engagement, corporate groups can support EDP’s vision that “deaf children, in particular those living in rural communities in Ethiopia, can access their full right to a quality education through sign language and experience the joy of inclusion.”